NuGet/docs.microsoft.com-nuget/docs/Release-Notes/Known-Issues.md

     The following error occurred while loading the extended type data file: Microsoft.PowerShell.Core, C:\Windows\SysWOW64\WindowsPowerShell\v1.0\types.ps1xml(3005) : Error in type "System.Security.AccessControl.ObjectSecurity": Exception: The getter method should be public, non void, static, and have one parameter of type PSObject.
     The term 'Get-ExecutionPolicy' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.

-follow the solution discussed on this page (<a href="http://stackoverflow.com/questions/12638289/embedding-powershell-v2-0-in-net-app-on-windows-8-rtm">http://stackoverflow.com/questions/12638289/embedding-powershell-v2-0-in-net-app-on-windows-8-rtm</a>) to fix it.
+If so, follow the solution [discussed on StackOverflow](http://stackoverflow.com/questions/12638289/embedding-powershell-v2-0-in-net-app-on-windows-8-rtm) to fix them.

 ## The Add Package Library Reference dialog throws an exception if the solution contains InstallShield Limited Edition Project.